LorenzoCorbella74/my-engine-2d/README.md

 ## GameObject Architecture and ECS

 Thanks to the `GameNode` decorator it is possible to instanciate game entities with an unique id, add them automatically to the current scene and be retrievable by name or id via the `getObjectByName`, `getObjectById` and `getGroup` methods.

-The "Gameobject" extends the PIXI.Container, and as our Entity is composed of components.
-The engine provides the sprite, rigidbody and input-controller component.
+The "Gameobject" extends the PIXI.Container, and being the "Entity" is composed of components.
+The engine provides out of the box:

+- sprite component
+- rigidbody component to manage collision of rigid bodies
+- script component
+- input-controller component.

 ```typescript
 @GameNode()